htefera/Scalable-Data-science/README.md

 ## Course Project
 ## Course Name: Scalable Data Science

-The goal of the project is to process data using the popular distributed big data frameworks and evaluate their performance.
+The goal of the project is to manipulate data using popular distributed big data frameworks or APIs to evaluate how various data modeling impacts performance.<br>

 The four APIs we experimented with are:

 1. Hadoop MapReduce
 2. Apache Spark